openshift/ci-docs/content/en/docs/how-tos/testing-operator-sdk-operators.md

 {{< /alert >}}

 When `ci-operator` builds at least one operator bundle from a repository, it will also automatically build an ephemeral index image to package those bundles.
-Test workloads should consume the bundles via this index image.
+Test workloads can consume the bundles via this index image.
 For bundles that do not have a configured name via the `as` field, the index image is named `ci-index`.
 Bundles with `as` set have an index called `ci-index-` appended by the value from `as`.
 The index can be exposed to test steps via the [dependencies](/docs/architecture/ci-operator/#referring-to-images-in-tests) feature.